broadinstitute/gnomad-browser/browser/help/topics/v4-hts.md

 Global fields:

 - `freq_meta`: Allele frequency metadata.
 An ordered list containing the frequency aggregation group for each element of the ‘freq’ array row annotation.
-- `freq_index_dict`: Dictionary keyed by specified label grouping combinations (group: adj/raw, pop: gnomAD inferred global population, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the ‘freq’ array row annotation.
+- `freq_index_dict`: Dictionary keyed by specified label grouping combinations (group: adj/raw, gen_anc: gnomAD inferred genetic ancestry group, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the ‘freq’ array row annotation.
 - `freq_meta_sample_count`: A sample count per sample grouping defined in the '`freq_meta`' global annotation.
 - `faf_meta`: Filtering allele frequency metadata.
 An ordered list containing the frequency aggregation group for each element of the ‘faf’ array row annotation.
-- `faf_index_dict`: Dictionary keyed by specified label grouping combinations (group: adj/raw, pop: gnomAD inferred global population, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the filtering allele frequency (‘faf’) row annotation.
+- `faf_index_dict`: Dictionary keyed by specified label grouping combinations (group: adj/raw, gen_anc: gnomAD inferred genetic ancestry group, sex: sex karyotype), with values describing the corresponding index of each grouping entry in the filtering allele frequency (‘faf’) row annotation.
 - `age_distribution`: Callset-wide age histogram calculated on release samples.
   - `bin_edges`: Bin edges for the age histogram.
   - `bin_freq`: Bin frequencies for the age histogram.
 This is the number of records found in each bin.